hotosm/fmtm/docs/manuals/project-managers.md

     ![image](https://github.com/user-attachments/assets/c65c4ae2-d9be-4e45-ac71-a8b5653baba3)

+### 2. Create a project area

-2. You can draw a freehand polygon on a map interface or you can upload the AOI file.
+    - You can draw a freehand polygon on a map interface or you can upload the AOI file.
     - Click on Upload file button to upload the AOI file.
 The file is only supported by Geojson format.
 See [preparing map features](#preparing-map-features).
     - Review the displayed map that corresponds to your selected area and